ISO week date: Weeks per year

+The table shows the long years in a 400-year cycle.
+There are 28 years, i.e. a Julian solar cycle, between long years in the same column except when the century changes, when there are 40 years between the long years in the next century and the last completely filled row (or subcycle) of the previous century.

+There are ten regular subcycles of 28 years each and three subcycles of 40 years each.

+The 40-year subcycles 085–124 and 181–220 are equal, but the middle long year within the subcycle 277–316 would have to occur in 297 instead of 296 to be also the same.
+This illustrates the only, abnormal 7-year gap between long years.

 Weeks per month

 The ISO standard does not define any association of weeks to months.
 A date is either expressed with a month and day-of-the-month, or with a week and day-of-the-week, never a mix.

 Weeks are a prominent entity in accounting where annual statistics benefit from regularity throughout the years.
 Therefore, a fixed length of 13 weeks per quarter is usually chosen in practice.
 These quarters may then be subdivided into 5 + 4 + 4 weeks, 4 + 5 + 4 weeks or 4 + 4 + 5 weeks.
 The final quarter has 14 weeks in it when there are 53 weeks in the year.

 When it is necessary to allocate a week to a single month, the rule for first week of the year might be applied, although ISO 8601-1 does not consider this case explicitly.
 The resulting pattern would be irregular.
 There would be 4 months of 5 weeks per normal, 52-week year, or 5 such months in a long, 53-week year.
+Although the days of a month (except February) always belong to 5 and sometimes 6 different weeks, there would never be 6 weeks belonging to a single month.

-They meet one of the following three criteria:
+The 5-week months would meet one of the following three criteria: